Rash - pityriasis rosea; Papulosquamous - pityriasis rosea; Herald patch

 The skin rashes:

-Your health care provider can usually diagnose pityriasis rosea by the way the rash looks.
+Your health care provider can often diagnose pityriasis rosea by the way the rash looks.

 If symptoms are mild, you may not need treatment.

-Gentle bathing, mild lubricants or creams, or mild hydrocortisone creams may be used to soothe irritation.
+Your provider may suggest gentle bathing, mild lubricants or creams, or mild hydrocortisone creams to soothe your skin.

 Antihistamines taken by mouth may be used to reduce itching.
 You can buy antihistamines at the store without a prescription.